DeclanChidlow/vale.rocks/src/posts/pda-browsers.md

 Picsel Technologies released Picsel Browser for some of these machines.
 Picsel Browser uses a technology they called [ePAGE](https://web.archive.org/web/20040725144921/http://www.picsel.com/pdf/picselbrowser.pdf), which renders not only HTML but also PDFs, Microsoft Office documents, images, Flash files, and text files to a bespoke format so they can be displayed.
 People were [impressed by the browser](https://www.oesf.org/forum/index.php?topic=12436.0), though noted that the rendering system made some interactive elements static.
 The browser features zooming and kinetic scrolling.

 As a result of Zaurus's success, Linux base, and open platform, people created new ROMs and software for the device.
 Popularly installed were OpenZaurus, Ångström, Cacko, and pdaXrom.
-This allows running full desktop environments capable of running full desktop browsers, essentially turning Zaurus devices into mini-laptops and bringing the full range of browsers available on Linux to the devices.
+This allows running full desktop environments capable of running full desktop browsers, essentially turning Zaurus devices into mini-laptops and bringing the full range of browsers available on Linux to the devices -- the same as many other PDAs.

 ---